 The articles in this issue focus separately and comparatively on several European countries - specifically Hungary, Finland and the UK - and show the racialized constructions of Roma in Europe.
-The category and boundaries of the Roma (and related communities such as Romani Gypsies and Travellers) have always been contested (Acton 1997; Hancock 2002; Matras 2002) but in recent years we have seen a growing movement of selfdetermination encompassing them all, at least nominally, in the European Union and the United Nations (Feys 1997; Klímová-Alexander 2007) under the umbrella term of Roma.
+The category and boundaries of the Roma (and related communities such as Romani Gypsies and Travellers) have always been contested (Acton 1997; Hancock 2002; Matras 2002) but in recent years we have seen a growing movement of self-determination encompassing them all, at least nominally, in the European Union (EU) and the United Nations (Feys 1997; Klímová-Alexander 2007) under the umbrella term of Roma.
 We therefore choose to use this label to include all the heterogeneous collectivities discussed in this issue.

-Special funds and policies aimed at 'integrating' and improving the welfare of Roma people have been developed, but at the same time there has been no significant change in the social processes locating them as 'Others'.
-After the collapse of the Soviet Union and the enlargement of the European Union, differentiation between 'indigenous' and migrant Roma began to emerge within racialized discourses towards Roma.
-In recent populist debates on East European migration to the UK, for example, there has also been a collapse of the categories 'Roma' and 'Romanians' with a focus on the actions of the former being used to demonize the latter (see Wemyss and Cassidy in this issue).
+Special funds and policies aimed at "integrating" and improving the welfare of Roma people have been developed, but at the same time there has been no significant change in the social processes locating them as "Others".
+After the collapse of the Soviet Union and the enlargement of the EU, differentiation between "indigenous" and migrant Roma began to emerge within racialized discourses towards Roma.
+In recent populist debates on East European migration to the UK, for example, there has also been a collapse of the categories "Roma" and "Romanians" with a focus on the actions of the former being used to demonize the latter (see Wemyss and Cassidy 2017).